Anushka7310/blogging-website/README.md

 - Add blogs to the favorites list.
 - View a separate page displaying the titles and authors of favorite blog posts.
 - Remove blog posts from the favorites list.
-- Error handling with appropriate messages.
 - Responsive design for all devices.

-### Bonus Features

-- Comment on blog posts (optional).
-- Search for specific blog posts based on titles or authors (optional).
+- Search for specific blog posts based on titles.
-- Use local storage to persist favorites and comments across page reloads (optional).
+- Use local storage to persist favorites and comments across page reloads.

 ## Technologies Used